RADARC/Scout-Radio/README.md

 * Design and implement standalone POST/BIST for target hardware (M)
 * Document possible use cases (M)
 * Design and implement production test software.
 Possibly involves use of laptop.
-Scouts need to know if what they have built works :-)
+Scouts need to know if what they have built works :-) (M)